dockersamples/atsea-sample-shop-app/README.md

 (Unfortunately the above will most likely not work on Linux due to root bind mount, you will need to get craftier with user remapping if executing there)

+Browse to the app at [http://localhost:8080/atsea/index.html](http://localhost:8080/atsea/index.html).

+The REST API base URL is `http://localhost:8080/atsea/api/`.

 ## The demo application is a store application with the following features: